BDC Hamburger Icon

 What sole proprietors need to know about business licenses

 Freelancers and solopreneurs choose to run sole proprietorships for many reasons.
 They’re effortless to form and have minimal costs.
-But because a sole proprietorship is so uncomplicated, you may be lulled into a sense of complacency about rules and regulations.
+But because a sole proprietorship is so uncomplicated, you may be lulled into complacency about business-related rules and regulations.

 Some sole proprietors assume they’re exempt from business license restrictions because they run a one-person operation or work online.
 This assumption is inaccurate and can lead to legal issues down the line.